ryanwebber/ryanwebber.github.io/content/_projects/popdoom.md

 events back to the main application event loop.
 When the main thread receives a framebuffer, it copies the texture data to the GPU to be used as an input to the graphics pipeline next time we render a frame.

-This turned out to work surprisingly well!
+This works surprisingly well, and is nice and compatible with any platform our `winit` application event loop supports.

 ### Rendering DOOM

 We've now got a regular application event loop and the DOOM framebuffer in our hands.
-The next step will be to copy the framebuffer to the GPU and blit it to the screen render target.
+The next step will be to copy the framebuffer to the GPU and blit it to the screen's render target.
 I've set this pipeline up a few times before from scratch using WGPU, but this time I'll be using a small crate called [pixels](https://docs.rs/pixels/latest/pixels/) that takes care of the boilerplate for us.
 Once we initialize a pixels instance, we'll get access to the internal WGPU primitives to build a custom